Copenhagen University Library

 The Copenhagen University Library (Danish: Københavns Universitetsbibliotek) in Copenhagen, Denmark, is the main research library of the University of Copenhagen.
 Founded in 1482, it is the oldest library in Denmark.

 The old main building of the library is located in Fiolstræde in central Copenhagen.
-There is no public access to this library building.
 It was designed by Johan Daniel Herholdt and completed in 1861.
 A second library, known as the Copenhagen University Library North (55.6971°N 12.5608°E), is located in Nørre Allé and is the library for natural sciences and medicine.

-Since 1989, the Copenhagen University Library has been part of the Royal Library of Denmark but it is administrated through the KUBIS system.
+Since 1989, the Copenhagen University Library has been part of the Royal Library of Denmark but it is administered through the KUBIS system.

 History

 Earliest history

 In 1482, the University Library was established at the University of Copenhagen which had been founded three years earlier, when its vice-rector, Peder Albertsen, donated his book collection.
 One of the first buildings to house the library was the House of the Holy Ghost.
 In 1553, the first real library building, located at the site where the university's main building stands today, was inaugurated and it served its purpose for the next hundred years.